 The data models that are typical of traditional data analytics are often static and of limited use in addressing unstructured, fast-changing, sequestered amounts of data.
 When it comes to IoT, it’s often necessary to identify correlations between dozens of sensor inputs and external factors that are rapidly producing millions of data points.

-In addition, ML has the ability to accurately predicting future events.
+In addition, ML Services has the ability to accurately predicting future events.
 Whereas the data models built using traditional data analytics are static, machine learning algorithms constantly improve over time as more data is captured and assimilated.
 This means that the machine learning algorithm can make predictions, see what actually happens, compare against its predictions, then adjust to become more accurate.

-The predictive analytics made possible by machine learning are hugely valuable for many IoT applications.
+The predictive analytics made possible by machine learning services are hugely valuable for many IoT applications.
 Let’s take a look at a few concrete examples.